 - Remember to focus on the students since all your efforts target them.
 Highlight how you will meet students’ needs and help teachers fulfill them.

 - Don’t come off as a know-it-all.
-A leader should always be a lifelong learner, so showcase your humble side and ability to adapt to the needs of students and teachers.
+A leader should always be a lifelong learner, so showcase your humble side and ability to adapt to students’ and teachers’ needs.

 - While you should use strong statements, make sure that they don’t offend others who may have different beliefs.
-Not offending others is an imperative aspect when it comes to digital education since this is a new direction which many are yet to accept.
+Not offending others is an imperative aspect of digital education since this is a new direction that many are yet to accept.

 - It is an excellent idea to have someone proofread your document for spelling, grammar, and clarity.